dgpv/bsst/README.md

 * Case-insensitive
 * `OP_ADD` is the same as `ADD`,
 * The string `'data'` can be represented as: `'data'`, `x('64617461')`, or `0x64617461`.
 Only single quotes are recognized for strings.
-* Strings in quotes cannot contain whitespace or single quotes.
-If you need whitespace or single quote in the string, use hex encoding.
+* Strings in quotes cannot contain whitespace, single quotes, or comment markers.
+If you need whitespace, single quote, or comment marker in the string, use hex encoding.
 * LE64 value 555 can be represented as `x('2b02000000000000')`, `0x2b02000000000000`, or `le64(555)`.
 * ScriptNum values are represented with normal base10 integers.
 * Data (but not opcodes) can be enclosed in angle brackets (like this: `<0x1234>`), and these angle brackets will be ignored (for compatibilty with ScriptWiz IDE syntax)

+`//` marks the start of the comment, that spans to end of line.
+Note that comments are removed before parsing the rest of the line, and because of this, comment markers cannot appear within quoted strings

 ### Data placeholders

 Identifiers starting with `$` are recognized as data placeholders: `$some_var`

-`//` marks the start of the comment, that spans to end of line.

 ### Data references